kjcamann/kjcamann.github.io/doc/csd/_sources/lists-guide.rst.txt

    // intrusive links inside the list items (in this case, via using
    // a pointer-to-data-member access).
 Because this template is somewhat
    // verbose, a number of helper macros and type aliases are available;
+   // one of these is shown immediately below and the rest of them are
-   // these are explained later in the documentation. using list_t = slist_head<
+   // explained later in the documentation. using list_t = slist_head<
-     ListItem,                               // Type of items in list invocable_constant<&ListItem::link>,    // How to access list links std::size_t>;                           // Type for `size()`
+     ListItem,                               // Type of items in list invocable_constant<&ListItem::link>,    // Functor to access list links std::size_t>;                           // Type for `size()`

+   // `slist_head_cinvoke_t` is an alias template that expands to the same
+   // definition above, so you would normally write this instead.
+It is
+   // syntactic sugar for the case where your intrusive link can be
+   // accessed via a constexpr invocable (thus "cinvoke"), such as a data
+   // member access or a "getter" member function.
+This helper alias wraps
+   // your invocable NTTP inside a functor, and you also don't need to
+   // write "ListItem" twice.
+   using list_t = slist_head_cinvoke_t<&ListItem::link, std::size_t>;

    // Create an empty list and two items, then add the items to the list. list_t L;